This site sponsored by

 Around 1970 systematic walking of ploughed fields (by a team of boys from Kings School, led by John Smith and John Manterfield) recovered a surprising number of prehistoric flints and pot sherds.
 Details of these are also in the HER; see also Smith and Manterfield 1973).

-The RomansThe schoolboys also revealed evidence for Roman settlement.
-This would not have been a villa, still less a town, but most likely a timber-and-thatch farmstead.
+The RomansThe boys from King School also revealed evidence for Roman settlement, most likely a timber-and-thatch farmstead.
 Evidence from elsewhere in the Midlands suggests there may well have been many such settlements scattered about a mile apart, or just under.
 The proximity of the Great North Road would have required Romano-British farmers to produce foodstuffs for travellers.
 Cheese (perhaps from sheep's milk rather than cows) would have been in demand, and bread (maybe from barley rather than wheat) would have been needed too.

 Because of the geology it's no surprise that the Roman settlement near Barrowby was associated with iron-working slag.
 While slag is difficult to date, the location of the slag was a few tens of yards to the east of the domestic site.
 This is entirely typical (I helped discover just such an arrangement at a Roman settlement in a parish to the west of the Fosse Way back in the late 1980s) as, if the forge catches fire – always a possibility – you don't want your home to ignite too.
 As prevailing winds are from the south-west then placing the forge to the east minimises the risk of sparks landing on a thatched roof.